René Doursat

 Other Teaching

-Ruhr-Universität Bochum, Germany — Graduate Seminars in Cognitive Science
+Ruhr-Universität Bochum, Bochum, Germany — Graduate Seminars in Cognitive Science

 Lecturer, 1992, 1993